INTRODUCTION AND EPIDEMIOLOGY

 Ingested glucose is the primary stimulant of insulin release from the β cells of the pancreas.
 Insulin's main action occurs at the three principal tissues of energy storage and metabolism—the liver, adipose tissue, and skeletal muscle.
 Insulin acts on the liver to facilitate the uptake of glucose and its conversion to glycogen while inhibiting glycogen breakdown (glycogenolysis) and suppressing gluconeogenesis.
 The net effect of these actions is to promote the storage of glucose in the form of glycogen.
 Insulin increases lipogenesis in the liver and adipose cells by producing triglycerides from free fatty acids and glycerol while inhibiting the breakdown of triglycerides.
 Insulin stimulates the uptake of amino acids into muscle cells with subsequent incorporation into muscle protein while preventing the release of amino acids from muscle and hepatic protein sources.

 Deficiency in insulin secretion due to loss of islet cell mass is the predominant defect in type 1 diabetes mellitus.
 In the initial stages of diabetes mellitus, the secretory failure of β cells impairs fuel storage and may be evident only during a glucose tolerance test.
-As levels of insulin decrease, fuel stores are mobilized during fasting, resulting in ...
+As levels of insulin decrease, fuel stores are mobilized during ...